simonrus/about/_posts/2020-07-06-PGM_Tutorial_p3_w2.md

 # Tutorial: CRF Learning for OCR
 Here I would like to write some useful tips, that helped me to deeply understand and complete "CRF Learning for OCR" home assignment from Probabilistic Graphical Models course on Coursera (it's part3, week 2)

-Assignment task is to train the model for Optical character recognition for 3 letter words
+The goal of task is to train the model for Optical character recognition for 3 letter words

 # Basic CRF Model